Kelly-Ann Baptiste: College

 In 2005, Kelly-Ann began her track career at Trinidad and Tobago's national events before moving on to Louisiana State University.
-In her freshman season, sandwiched between CARIFTA and World Championships, she made the finals of three events at the NCAA Outdoor Track & Field Championships, finishing fourth in the 100m (11.37), eighth in the 200m (23.42) and anchoring the Lady Tigers to fifth in the 4x100-m relay.
+In her freshman season, sandwiched between CARIFTA and World Championships, she made the finals of three events at the NCAA Outdoor Track & Field Championships, finishing fourth in the 100 m (11.37), eighth in the 200 m (23.42) and anchoring the Lady Tigers to fifth in the 4 × 100-m relay.

 She would end her collegiate career in 2008 as a 14-time All-American (having made that number of NCAA event finals), a six-time NCAA Mideast Regional Champion and a two-time NCAA champion.
-Her two titles came in her senior season, as she became the first Lady Tiger to sweep 60m and 100m titles at the NCAA Championships in the same season.
+Her two titles came in her senior season, as she became the first Lady Tiger to sweep 60 m and 100 m titles at the NCAA Championships in the same season.
 She scored a team-high 19 points at the 2008 NCAA Outdoor Track and Field Championships to lead the Lady Tigers to their first national championship since 2004 and their 25th NCAA team title.

 Those accomplishments earned Kelly-Ann recognition as Southeastern Conference Female Runner of the Year for the Indoor and Outdoor seasons, and US Track and Field and Cross Country Coaches Association South Central Region Female Track Athlete of the Year.

 Kelly-Ann returned to major international competition when she represented Trinidad and Tobago at the 2008 Summer Olympics in Beijing.
-She competed at the 100m and placed second in her first round heat after Chandra Sturrup in a time of 11.39.
-She qualified for the second round in which she failed to qualify for the semi finals as her time of 11.42 was the sixth time of her race.
-Together with Wanda Hutson, Ayanna Hutchinson and Semoy Hackett she also took part in the 4x100 metres relay.
+She competed at the 100 m and placed second in her first round heat after Chandra Sturrup in a time of 11.39.
+She qualified for the second round in which she failed to qualify for the semi-finals as her time of 11.42 was the sixth time of her race.
+Together with Wanda Hutson, Ayanna Hutchinson and Semoy Hackett she also took part in the 4 × 100 metres relay.
 In their first round heat they did not finish and once again Trinidad and Tobago was eliminated due to a mistake with the baton exchange.